kwaldenphd/python-conditional-statements-functions/README.md

 print ("Done")
 ```

-38. Now let's walk through the program to understand how it works.

-39. On the first line (`count = 1)` we create a variable named `count` and set it equal to one.
+On the first line (`count = 1)` we create a variable named `count` and set it equal to one.

-40. The next statement (`while count <= 5:`) contains a condition `count <= 5`.
+The next statement (`while count <= 5:`) contains a condition `count <= 5`.

-41. This condition will be evaluated, and if it is true, the statements indented beneath it will be executed.
+This condition will be evaluated, and if it is true, the statements indented beneath it will be executed.

-42. Once that has happened, execution returns to the top of the `while` loop, where the condition is checked again.
+Once that has happened, execution returns to the top of the `while` loop, where the condition is checked again.

-43. This process will continue, with the indented statements being executed repeatedly as long as (i.e., `while`) the condition continues to be true.
+This process will continue, with the indented statements being executed repeatedly as long as (i.e., `while`) the condition continues to be true.

-44. If the condition is ever false when it gets checked, execution will jump to the first statement after those associated with the loop (the first un-indented statement).
+If the condition is ever false when it gets checked, execution will jump to the first statement after those associated with the loop (the first un-indented statement).

-45. The careful reader will notice that it is important for something about the condition to change on each pass through the loop.

-47. Predict what will happen if you remove the statement `count = count + 1`.
-Remove the statement to verify your prediction.
+<blockquote>QX: What will happen if you remove the statement <code>count = count + 1</code> from this program?
+Remove the statement to verify your prediction.</blockquote>

-48. If all went "well", you should have discovered what we call an infinite loop.
-This means your program will continue running forever, unless you stop it from outside.

-<blockquote>Q10: Modify the program from steps 35-48 so that it prints some word or phrase nine times, and also prints a line number at the beginning of each line.
+<blockquote>QX: Modify the program from steps 35-48 so that it prints some word or phrase nine times, and also prints a line number at the beginning of each line.
 Answer will include code + comments.</blockquote>

 49. For example, your output might look like the following:
 ```Python